Facts: Larceny with alternative charge, receiving unlawfully obtained goods

-TXK was charged with two offences – stealing and, alternatively, receiving stolen goods – in relation to a highly ambiguous incident.
-TXK had accepted a lift from a friend of a friend, and was driving around with him when they were stopped by police.
+Police charged TXK with two offences – stealing and, alternatively, receiving stolen goods – in relation to a highly ambiguous incident.
+TXK accepted a lift from a friend of a friend, and rode around with him when police stopped them.

 The police found 25 batteries in the car.
-The batteries matched the description of some batteries had been reported stolen that morning, and TXK and his friend were taken into custody.
+The batteries matched the description of some batteries reported stolen that morning.
+Police took TXK and his friend into custody.
 TXK was convicted of stealing in the Local Court, and instructed O’Brien Solicitors to assist him in appealing the conviction.

-In a District Court appeal it was argued that TXK was merely a passenger in the vehicle, and that the batteries were placed in the vehicle before he entered it.
+In a District Court appeal our lawyers argued that TXK was merely a passenger in the vehicle, and that the batteries were in the vehicle before he entered it.
 During the car ride, TXK did not touch or move the batteries.

 On the strength of this argument, the appeal was upheld and the Local Court conviction quashed.

 Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the defence lawyers in our Sydney office.
 24 hour phone / text: 0421 373 961

 - Larceny – Section 117 Crimes Act 1900